Module 4 Briefing Sheet / Class of 2021

 - Identify a meaningful change that you are either in the process of making or would like to make to help your Legal Department be more effective, or raise its profile in the broader organization, or implement a new policy/procedure, or something else.
 What is the intention of the change?
 Who will the change benefit?
 How will you know that it was successful?

-- What is your Legal Department’s spoken/unspoken “why do we exist?”
+- What is your Legal Department’s spoken/unspoken “why do we exist"?
 How is this reflected in the Department Mission?
 Vision?
 Strategy?
+How does this inspire or motivate you?

-- How might creative tension (Peter Senge) be keeping you from moving closer to your personal vision?
+- Where do you notice creative tension that may be keeping your Legal Department from moving closer to its vision?
 How might you navigate this tension to stay on track?

 - What has been your experience leading a change initiative and what did you learn from that experience (highlights and lowlights)?